antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 // TODO : Lookup operation and invoke
 ```

 Knowing the requested action, we can build on the previous snippet by finding the correct `OperationDescription` to invoke.
+Replace the previous 'todo' with the following:

 ```C#
 var operation = _service.Operations.Where(o => o.SoapAction.Equals(requestMessage.Headers.Action, StringComparison.Ordinal)).FirstOrDefault();